northwesternmutual/regent/README.md

 #### Querying with `find`

-`find` will iterate over the logic array and return the first item whose rules all return true. `find` will return the entire object.
-You can think of it like `Array.find()`.
+`find` will iterate over the logic array and return the first item whose rule returns true.
+You can think of it like `Array.find()`. `find` will return the entire object.

 `find(logicArray, data, [customPredicates])`